 - 1. The values of the moments being carried-over are decreasing rapidly; - 2.
 The carry-overs of Step 4 are very small in comparison to the initial fixed-end moments and so we will ignore them and not allow joints B and C to go out of balance again; - 3.
 We are converging on a final bending moment diagram which is obtained by adding all the of the bending moment diagrams from each step of the locking/unlocking process; - 4.
-This final bending moment diagram is obtained by summing each column in the table vertically:
+This final bending moment diagram is obtained by summing the steps of the distribution diagrammatically, or, by summing each column in the table vertically: